 that did not make it into the earlier versions of this piece:

 1. The Rolling Stones at WINS, setting off cherry bombs as Charles Scott King reads the 6:30 news.
 They are sprawled across the table in studio C, drinking J&B from the bottle.
 The promotion man from Parrot (London) Records, Tom Jones his only other pop music client, has never had such undersized, smelly people in his limousine.
 Ever.
 Mick Jagger bites Charlie’s wife on the shoulder.
 Should she get a tetanus shot?

 2. And Tex Antoine and Uncle Wethby.
 Tex Antoine was the weatherman on WABC’s Eyewitness News in the early ’70s.
 Tex was tall, lean and rangy, quick with a quip or an ironic aside, and Charley King bore more than a passing resemblance to him.
 This became a dependable source of income as Charley was the stand-in of choice when Tex was out sick or on vacation.
 Tex made an on-air gaffe and was out of a job.
 Likewise Charley as far as being Tex’s stand-in.
 This was in the mid-70s.

 3. Pete Myers last day at WHK in Cleveland

 Pete was on his way to New York and the big time.
 Well worth a listen for the TanFastic paint-on suntan lotion and the Pepsi “Sociables” spots.

 The drawing of Madame Psychosis, A.K.A.
-The Prettiest Girl Of All Time (above) comes via Forever DFW, an all things David Foster Wallace website.
+The Prettiest Girl Of All Time (above) came via Forever DFW, an all things David Foster Wallace website, no longer with us.